NinjaKittie/NinjaKittie/README.md

 - 👋 Hi, I’m @NinjaKittie
 - 👀 I’m interested in ... nearly everything!
 - 🌱 I’m currently learning ...
-HTML5, CSS, Python.
-About to start learning JS as well.
+HTML5, CSS, Python, JS
 - 💞️ I’m looking to collaborate on ... nothing at the moment.
 Familiarizing myself with different platforms and modalities at my own pace.
 - 📫 How to reach me ... catch me if you can!